Yukon-Koyukuk School District

 How many schools are in Yukon-Koyukuk School District?

-Yukon-Koyukuk School District has 10 schools, including 10 other.
+Yukon-Koyukuk School District has 10 schools, including 10 combined.
 Total enrollment is 3,100 students.

 How much does Yukon-Koyukuk School District spend per student?